Deificz/Etch-a-Sketch/README.md

 # TOP-Etch-a-Sketch
-This is a Javascript project from The Odin Project
+This is a Javascript project I made from The Odin Project

 The HTML structure was built using DOM